-Pages 157-159: The Story Editor isolates text in a separate window, making it easier to edit text on complicated backgrounds, revise long blocks of text, and make text fit.
+Pages 155-157: The Story Editor isolates text in a separate window, making it easier to edit text that is placed on complicated backgrounds, revise long blocks of text, and make text fit.
 While revising text in InDesign, it may be important to keep track of what changes were made.
 In that case, you can track changes in the Story Editor.

-- 1 How can you spell check all the text in a document? - 2 What is the advantage of using Find/Change to search and replace formatting?
+- 1 How can you spell-check all the text in a document? - 2 What is the advantage of using Find/Change to search and replace formatting?

-- You can choose the Document option in the Check Spelling dialog box (Edit > Spelling). - 2 Find/Change ensures consistent formatting by finding all instances of the specified text and consistently changing the text, the formatting, or both.
+- You can choose the Document option in the Check Spelling dialog box (Edit > Spelling). - 2 Find/Change ensures consistent formatting by finding all instances of the specified text and changing the text and/or formatting consistently.